LCC-CIT/CS210-CourseMaterials/Labs/Lab05-AI-Coding/CS210_Lab05_Instructions_All.md

  Based on the code review and helpful advice from your lab partners, you may revise your code.
 On the code review from your lab partner, complete the “Prod.” column to show what you revised.
 Upload the following to the *Lab Production Version* assignment on the LMS:

-1. The Python (.py) and any other project files.
+1. The Zipped Python (.py) and any other project files or a link to your GitHub repository.
 3. The code review <u>from your lab partner</u> with the “Prod.” column filled out by you.

 ## Grading Criteria

-The main focus of grading will be on use of the sckit-learn classes and problem solving skills.
+The main focus of grading will be on program design, problem solving skills, AI-assisted coding and on testing (quality assurance).